IDE Paralel ATA hard disk drive tutorial

 The pins /iowr, /iord, /cs0, /cs1 are active low pins that are supposed to require an inverter.
 If you leave PATA_HD_NO_INVERTER = TRUE, the PIC will do the inversion for you.
 You will most likely want to keep the default "TRUE".

--- setup hard disk library -- set true if you will use Alternate Status, -- Digital Output or Drive Address registers const byte PATA_HD_USE_CS0_CS1_PINS = FALSE -- if true, an external inverter chip is not -- needed on /iowr, /iord, /cs0, /cs1 pins const bit PATA_HD_NO_INVERTER = TRUE
+-- setup hard disk library -- uses additional code space to add a speed boost to sector_read procedures const bit PATA_HD_READ_EXTRA_SPEED = FALSE -- set true if you will use Alternate Status, -- Digital Output or Drive Address registers const byte PATA_HD_USE_CS0_CS1_PINS = FALSE -- if true, an external inverter chip is not -- needed on /iowr, /iord, /cs0, /cs1 pins const bit PATA_HD_NO_INVERTER = TRUE

 Setup pin assignments